An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Introduction

 \subsection{Acknowledgements}

 We wish to thank Roberto Dvornicich for offering kind support and advice during our work, and for providing us the motivation to improve the second part of the paper.
-We would also like to thank Albrecht B\"ottcher and Samuele Mongodi for their help while looking for references.
+We would also like to thank Albrecht B\"ottcher and Samuele Mongodi for their help in looking for references, and Lisa Beck for reading the manuscript.